afreeorange/wiki.nikhil.io.articles/Postfix.md

 To empower Postfix with SPF, first install some required packages from
 EPEL:

-` yum install perl-Mail-SPF perl-Sys-Hostname-Long --enablerepo=epel`
+` yum install perl-core perl-Mail-SPF --enablerepo=epel`

 I'm going to try [the Perl implementation of SPF](https://launchpad.net/postfix-policyd-spf-perl/). [^11] Download,